ITS leads UNC-Chapel Hill in planning, implementing and maintaining the University’s technology services.

 Assistant Vice Chancellor

-Sandra oversees the Computer Repair Center, ITS Response Center/Help Desk, Remedy Services and Development, the University Operators, Software Acquisition, ResNET and the Carolina Computing Initiative (CCI).
+Sandra oversees the Computer Repair Center, ITS Response Center/Service Desk, Remedy Services and Development, the University Operators, Software Acquisition, ResNET and the Carolina Computing Initiative (CCI).
 Before coming to UNC-Chapel Hill in September 2015, Sandra served as Director of IT Customer Support Services at the University of Texas at Austin.
 She was responsible for overall operations of the college’s central IT Help Desk.

 Earlier at Austin, she served as the Associate Director for Networking and Telecommunications, where she was responsible for five functional units of ITS Networking and Telecommunications — Telecom Services, DAS, Assignment Office, Multimedia, Building Security Operations and the ITS Warehouse.